 The Group continued to operate post-graduate award courses, management/executive education programs and conduct research in the field of business during the year.
-In addition, the Group continued to hire out its facilities for educational purposes throughout the year.
+In addition, the Group continued to hire out its facilities for educational purposes throughout the

-The consolidated loss for the year ended 31 December 2022 was \$14,251,131 (2021 restated: consolidated surplus of \$1,537,067).
+The consolidated deficit for the year ended 31 December 2023 was \$10,018,429 (2022: consolidated deficit of \$14,251,131).